Bapatla district: Natural resources

 Sand reaches occur in Bhattiprolu and Kollur Mandals.
 Gravel is present in Amarthalur, Kollur, Bhattiprolu, Karlapalem and Bapatla mandals.

 Good deposits of coloured granites occur around Uppumaguluru and Konidena.

 Demographics

-Based on 2011 census, Bapatla district had a population of 15,86,918, of which 284,114 (17.90%) lived in urban areas.
-It had a sex ratio of 1012 females per 1000 males.
-Scheduled Castes and Scheduled Tribes made up 3,58,655 (22.6%) and 75,838 (4.97%) of the population respectively.
+Based on 2011 census, Bapatla district as of the 2025 reorganisation had a population of 1,290,893, of which 284,114 (22.01%) lived in urban areas.
+It had a sex ratio of 1016 females per 1000 males.
+Scheduled Castes and Scheduled Tribes made up 284,114 (21.78%) and 62,100 (4.81%) of the population respectively.

 At the time of the 2011 census, 93.00% of the population spoke Telugu and 6.12% Urdu as their first language.
-91.82% of population follow Hinduism, while Muslims and Christians make up smaller percentages.
+Hinduism is a majority in the district, while Christians are a significant (underreported) minority of around 15-20% in the district.
+Muslim make up around 7% of the population.

 Administrative divisions

-The district is divided into Bapatla, Chirala and Repalle, which are further subdivided into a total of 25 mandals.
+The district is divided into Bapatla, Chirala and Repalle, which are further subdivided into a total of 20 mandals.